Categories

 Where to go afterwards

-To see more snowdrops, The Dower House is open on the 12th and 13th of February (see below).
+To see more snowdrops, The Dower House in Melbourne (see below).

 I hear good things about Tollgate Brewery tap house which is as you exit the Calke estate.
 Melbourne is lovely for a mooch (lots of lovely independent shops, cafés, restaurants etc – also Tori & Ben’s farm shop for the best steaks ever).
 Bulls Head in Repton.
 Stauton Harold is also nice for a wander and coffee.

 The National Garden Scheme gives visitors unique access to over 3,500 exceptional private gardens and raises impressive amounts of money for nursing and health charities through admissions, teas and cake.
-Last year they donated more than three million pounds to charity.
-You can find a garden to visit via their website.
+Each year they donate a huge amount of money to charity.
+Find a garden to visit via their website.

 The Dower House (NGS, near Melbourne)